An infrared echo from a circumstellar disk in the hydrogen- and helium-poor SN 2024aecx: Observations and data reduction

 \section{Observations and data reduction}

 Table~\ref{tab:spec_lob} lists all spectroscopic observations.
 We performed NIR spectroscopy using several echellette spectrometers on different telescopes, which cover 1--2.4 $\mu$m simultaneously.
-All observations were performed with a ABBA dithering pattern along the slit to sample the sky background.
-An A0\,V star (usually HIP54815) was observed immediately before the SN to provide flux and telluric calibration.
+All observations were performed with an ABBA dithering pattern along the slit to sample the sky background.
+An A0V star (usually HIP54815) was observed immediately before the SN to provide flux and telluric calibration.
 Wavelength calibration is performed using the bright NIR sky lines.
-Figure~\ref{fig:ir_spec} shows all NIR spectra of SN\,2024aecx.
+Figure~\ref{fig:ir_spec} shows all NIR spectra of SN\,2024aecx {and the spectra (uncorrected for reddening) are available on WISeREP \citep{Yaron2012}}.

 We observed SN\,2024aecx with the Near-InfraRed Echellette Spectrometer \citep[NIRES;][]{Wilson2004} on the 10~m Keck~II telescope, primarily as part of the Keck Infrared Transient Survey (KITS; \citealp{Tinyanont2024}).
 NIRES data are reduced using \texttt{pypeit} \citep{prochaska2020, pypeit2020} following the procedure outlined by \citet{Tinyanont2024}.
-The pipeline automatically performs flat fielding, background subtraction, and source detection and extraction.
+The pipeline automatically performs flat-fielding, background subtraction, and source detection and extraction.
 The science spectra were then flux calibrated, coadded, and corrected for telluric absorption, using the aforementioned A0\,V star observation.
 We also performed photometry on the acquisition images of the SN from the slit-viewing camera of NIRES, which has a $K'$ band filter.
-We used a custom pipeline to perform flat field correction and background subtraction.
+We used a custom pipeline to perform flat-field correction and background subtraction.
 We used stars observed by the UKIRT (United Kingdom InfraRed Telescope) Infrared Deep Sky Survey (UKIDSS; \citealp{Lawrence2007}) to perform photometric calibration.
 The SN photometry is used to provide the absolute flux calibration for the spectra.
 Due to the small number of comparison stars in the small field of view, resulting photometry is only good to about $\pm 0.1$ mag (10\%).
 We note that this is still better than the distance uncertainty to the SN host; thus, uncertainties on results relying on the absolute flux scale are still dominated by the distance uncertainty.